luismiguelcasadodiaz/NetPractice/README.md

 # NetPractice
-This project is a general practical exercise to let you discover networking.
+This project is a general practical exercise that will let you discover networking.

 You will have to configure small-scale networks.